 Every team regardless of what sport you coach will have team leaders rise up through the pre season.
 They may be carrying over from the previous season or maybe even be a new recruit.
 If you have been coaching for a couple of years, look back on your teams and reflect on the leaders that you saw and their influence on the group.
 We also know that there are 2 types of leaders and that leadership can take the team in a positive and a negative direction.
 How do you pick your team captain?
 Many coaches will have a vote.
 I felt it was always a good idea to have a team vote and for the coaches to use those results in their decision.

 These leaders are one of the easiest influencers to spot on your team.
-They often act against the coaching staff and often feel that they are pretty good at their skills so don’t need the same amount of coaching as everyone else.
-The less mature athletes might follow this leader as they are likeable and seem to have it all.
-It is important to speak to these players early and privately to let them know what your expectations are while giving them consequences of negative behaviours that contradict your vision of the team.
+They might act against the coaching staff and might feel that they are pretty good at their skills so don’t need the same amount of coaching as everyone else.
+The less mature athletes might follow this leader as they are likable and seem to have it all.
+It is important to speak to these players early and privately to let them know what your expectations are while giving them consequences of negative behaviors that contradict your vision of the team.
 If their behaviors persist then you might need to make a decision that benefits the team as a whole.

 Follower athletes will often follow influencers on the team.
 When we are talking about positive and negative leaders, this is something you want to be aware of early.
 One of the reasons for this is that the follower will eventually adopt the attitude of the leader or person they follow.
 No further explanation required on that one I am sure.
 The way to guide the followers in the right direction, make sure you are working to improve confidence.
 This can be done through drills and activities that they are good at.
 Letting them know that you believe in their abilities and by giving them leadership roles in situations they are confident in will go a long way in keeping them on the right track.